 To go the extra mile, change your cleanliness habits by only washing once every couple of days and use biodegradable baby wipes to keep you fresh – those who’ve raced offshore will be au fait with this practice!

 Use A Carbon Offset Strategy

 Travelling to those glorious ports on the other side of the world may involve a flight to get there- at first glance, this doesn’t seem too eco-friendly.
-However, no need to worry due to carbon offsetting programs.
-By investing in eco-friendly schemes, you can balance out the amount of CO2 you release into the air as a result of flying to your sailing destination.
-There are plenty, but the most pertinent for travellers is the Sustainable Travel International.
-With this organisation, you can fly wherever you wish, without the guilt.
+However, there are a growing number of offsetting programs to lessen (and even reverse) the impact of your flights.
+By investing in eco-friendly schemes, like Treeapp, you can balance out the amount of CO2 you release into the air as a result of flying to your sailing destination.

 As sailors, we are closely connected to the natural world, often relying on the winds and tides to power our adventures.
 We’ve seen the impacts of a changing climate and environmental issues at first hand.
 That’s why the environment is so important to us at Kraken; a fundamental consideration in all we do.